-Today, leaner versions of a traditional TMS (transportation management system) are helping many logistics companies improve efficiency, speed and scalability, in addition to lowering operation costs.
+Today, leaner versions of a traditional TMS help many logistics companies improve efficiency, speed, and scalability, in addition to lowering operating costs.
 With software-as-a-service (SaaS) becoming the norm for technological advancements in every field, your TMS may just need an overhaul!

-Many lean TMS solutions are also customizable, depending on each client’s unique requirements.
-They offer greater visibility and transparency across the transportation network, in addition to greater cost savings, centralized control and real-time data management.
+Many lean TMS solutions are customizable, depending on the specific requirements of the client.
+They offer greater visibility and transparency across the transportation network, in addition to greater cost savings, centralized control, and real-time data management.

 Lean TMS Solutions: 5 Major Components to Consider

-While a lean TMS may not seem very different from traditional software at first glance, there are some key components that set it apart from its “ancestors”.
-Like all SaaS solutions, there’s a greater focus on usability, flexibility and scalability for transportation management software in the market today.
+While lean transportation may not seem very different from traditional software at first glance, there are some key components that set it apart from its “ancestors”.
+Like all SaaS solutions, there’s a greater focus on usability, flexibility, and scalability for transportation management software in the market today.

 1. Process Discipline

 For any logistic management strategy, transportation processes need to be planned, executed and monitored on an ongoing basis.
-With a focus on process discipline, infrastructure, technology and personnel training solutions can be designed to help reduce waste and boost problem-solving capabilities.
-This is where a lean TMS differs from traditional systems.
+With a focus on process discipline, infrastructure, technology, and personnel training solutions can be designed to help reduce waste and boost problem-solving capabilities.
+This is where a lean transportation management system differs from traditional systems.

 2. Increased Transparency